-Right now, the definition of oriented colorings is mostly considered for undirected graphs.
-There the maximum value $\chi_o(G')$ of all possible orientations $G'$ of an undirected graph $G$ is considered.
-For several special undirected graph classes the oriented chromatic number has been bounded.
-Among these are outerplanar graphs \cite{Sop97}, planar graphs \cite{Mar13}, and Halin graphs \cite{DS14}.
-Ganian has shown in \cite{Gan09} an FPT-algorithm for $\OCN$ w.r.t.\ the parameter tree-width (of the underlying undirected graph).
-Further he has shown that $\OCN$ is DET-hard for classes of oriented graphs such that the underlying undirected class has bounded rank-width.
+Right now, the definition of oriented coloring is mostly considered for undirected graphs.
+There~the maximum value $\chi_o(G')$ of all possible orientations $G'$ of an undirected graph $G$ is considered.
+For~several special undirected graph classes the oriented chromatic number has been bounded.
+Among~these are outerplanar graphs \cite{Sop97}, planar graphs \cite{Mar13}, and Halin graphs \cite{DS14}.
+In \cite{Gan09}, Ganian has shown an FPT-algorithm for $\OCN$ w.r.t.\ the parameter tree-width (of the underlying undirected graph).
+Further, he has shown that $\OCN$ is DET-hard (DET is the class of decision problems which are reducible in logarithmic space to the problem of computing the determinant of an integer valued $n\times n$-matrix.) for classes of oriented graphs, such that the underlying undirected class has bounded rank-width.